SpongePowered/SpongeDocs/source/ore/publish.rst

 To document your plugin Ore offers the creation of pages.
 By default you get a 'Home' page when you create your new Project.
 To add new pages you can click on the '+' icon in the Pages bar on the right of the screen; doing so will open a pop-up where you can choose a name and the parent page (adding a page on the Home page is not possible).
 If you choose the '<None>' option the page will become a root page where you can later add child pages on.
-If you hover choose to add it to another page the page will only show when the parent page is expanded.
+If you choose to add it to another page the page will only show when the parent page is expanded.
 To document your pages you can use CommonMark.